Cinematic techniques: Basic definitions of terms

 A shot taken from a stationary position using a special zoom lens that magnifies or de-magnifies the center of the image.
 This creates an illusion that the camera is moving toward or away from its subject by making the subject more or less prominent in the frame.
 Not to be confused with dollying in which the camera itself actually physically moves closer to or further away from its subject.

 Cinematography

 Movement and expression

 Movement can be used extensively by film makers to make meaning.
 It is how a scene is put together to produce an image.
 A famous example of this, which uses "dance" extensively to communicate meaning and emotion, is the film, West Side Story.

-Provided in this alphabetised list of film techniques used in motion picture filmmaking.
+Provided in this alphabetized list of film techniques used in motion picture filmmaking.
 There are a variety of expressions: